 The assessment strategy is designed to provide students with the opportunity to demonstrate

-- An ability to understand and accurately report the outputs of bioinformatics analysis and mathematical and metabolic models.
+- Ability to understand and accurately report the outputs of mathematical and metabolic models and bioinformatic analysis

-- An ability to select the most appropriate methods for answering their own independent research question(s).
+- Ability to select the most appropriate methods for answering their own independent research question(s)

-- An awareness of cutting-edge research in Systems Biology.
+- Awareness of cutting-edge research in Systems Biology

-Group discussions between students, and lead by academics in seminar sessions, will further demonstrate breath of the field and its role in contemporary life sciences.
+Discussions between students in a workshop, lead by academics in seminar sessions, will further demonstrate breath of the field and its role in contemporary Life Sciences.

 Thus, the summative assessment for this module consists of: